jgoizueta/flt/README.txt

   puts (DecNum('1.1') + 2.0).class                  # -> Float
   puts (2.0 + DecNum('1.1')).class                  # -> Float

 The conversion system is extensible.
-For example, we can include BigDecimal into it by defining suitable conversion procedures:
+For example, if BigDecimal was not among DecNum's default compatible types, we could include it by defining suitable conversion procedures:

   DecNum.context.define_conversion_from(BigDecimal) do |x, context|